libp2p/js-ipni-content-routing/README.md

 This is an implementation of the libp2p [content routing interface](https://libp2p.github.io/js-libp2p-interfaces/interfaces/_libp2p_interface_content_routing.ContentRouting.html) that uses an [IPNI](https://github.com/ipni/specs) HTTP endpoint.

-An alternative is [HTTP Routing V1](https://github.com/libp2p/js-reframe-content-routing) (previously known as Reframe) but the advantage of IPNI is that it returns results in a streaming fashion so can be faster.
+An alternative is [HTTP Routing V1](https://github.com/libp2p/js-reframe-content-routing) (previously known as Reframe) but the advantage of IPNI at least as of 2023-05-19 is that it returns results in a streaming fashion which can be faster.
+Note that this will change with the rollout of [IPIP-410](https://github.com/ipfs/specs/pull/410), at which point one can use the HTTP Routing V1 interface/implementation directly.

 ## Install